-A key condition here is the highly fragmented landscape of country-specific (e.g. income and value added) tax systems, which in turn sustains an enormous industry in the area of tax collection, optimization and evasion.
-Some of the key mechanisms of this industry are evident from, for example, the Luxembourg Leaks and Panama papers that illustrate how shell corporations are used for illegal purposes such as tax evasion and how wealthy individuals, including public officials, may keep personal financial information private.
-The current landscape of tax systems in the EU thus constitutes an enormous drain on the limited pool of resources available for innovation and economic growth, and as such have strong adverse effects on employment and real GDP.
+A key condition here is the highly fragmented landscape of country-specific (e.g. income) tax systems, which sustains a multi-billion industry focused on tax collection, optimization and evasion.
+These tax systems thus constitute an enormous drain on the limited pool of resources available for innovation and economic growth, and as such have strong adverse effects on employment and real GDP.
 Moreover, the very notion of taxing income is highly antagonistic to the intrinsic value of work and economic growth in European society.
 We therefore call for a European debate on the need for standardizing tax systems in ways that do not inhibit innovation and economic growth.
 In terms of the earlier analogy with boat rowing, the challenge is how we can redirect and align the flow of the river with the direction of our boats in ways that enhance innovation and growth, rather than trying to make the best out of rowing upstream.

-For example, one promising scenario toward 2040 would be that EU countries eliminate their (personal and corporate) income taxes, including gift and inheritance taxes, to replace these with a single-rate tax on value added or consumption - also known as the transformation to a relatively simple and transparent system of output taxation.
+For example, one promising scenario would be that all EU countries eliminate their (personal and corporate) income taxes, including gift and inheritance taxes, to replace these with a single-rate tax on value added or consumption - also known as the transformation to a relatively simple and transparent system of output taxation.
 Such a system would be automatically "fair" in distributing tax among individuals (if you consume more, you pay/contribute more tax).
-Moreover, it would drastically simplify tax collection and thus make Europe in 2040 into the most attractive location world-wide to start and grow a new business as well as for any other kind of investment, for example in sustainable energy production and storage.
+Moreover, it would drastically simplify tax collection and thus make Europe into a highly attractive location to start and grow a new business as well as for any other kind of investment (e.g. in sustainable energy production and storage).